CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-fields.md

-# REST API: requesting fields in a database
+# REST API: GET database fields

 This method is used to request all fields in a database.
 It is an HTTP GET call to the following address: